 Highly recommended!
 This is probably available from any of your local tandem pilots, if you’re prepared to pay the going rate.
 Tandem pilots are often experts at thermaling, as their income depends on staying airborne.
 By seeing what the pilot does while feeling the sensations in the air, you learn fast.
 We do offer this from time to time, so join us on Facebook and subscribe to our newsletters to keep in touch.
 We can’t promise we’ll break a record, but you’ll learn a lot.

 Travel with your paraglider, even if it is just to new areas in your own country!
 It’s one of the great joys of free-flying: it can be done almost anywhere, and the aviation communities are welcoming, the world over.
 Guides do not need to be licensed instructors, but they are often experts in their region and passionate about getting pilots into the air.
 The best operations will get you flying farther and higher in a progressive way, building on your skills so you don’t overstep your limits and lose confidence by getting a scare.

 Cross country leagues

-Read our report on the 2015 UK PG XC season.
+For inspiration, read Carlo’s summary report on the 2015 UK PG XC season.

 After building your cross country flying skills, a competition can boost your skills.
 A competition task makes it possible to compare your decisions with those of others following exactly the same route.
 In the UK there is the Advance British Club Challenge, a series designed to introduce pilots to competition flying.
 Simple tasks are set and flying is in a social, supportive environment.
 Some competitions like the Gin Wide Open and Ozone Chabre Open offer good introductions to competing overseas.
 Once you’ve mastered the basics, you can progress to regional and national championships, and ultimately aim for your national team.
 There’s always something going on during the European summer.